 Investing Activities.
-Net cash provided by investing activities was \$20.4 million and \$4.8 million for the six months ended June 30, 2012 and 2011, respectively.
-Investing activities, other than the purchase and sale of short-term investments, consist primarily of purchases of property and equipment.
-Cash flows from investing activities primarily reflect cash used to purchase short-term investments and receipts from the sale of short-term investments.
-These amounts primarily relate to shifts between cash and cash equivalents and short-term investments.
+Investing activities, other than the purchases and sales of short-term investments, consist primarily of purchases of property and equipment.
+Cash flows from investing activities primarily reflect cash used to purchase short-term investments and receipts from the sale of short-term investments, thus causing a shift between our cash and cash equivalents and short-term investment balances.
 Because we manage our cash usage with respect to our total cash, cash equivalents and short-term investments, we do not consider these cash flows to be important to the understanding of our liquidity and capital resources.